 iii Divided trusts

 The divided trust is an increasingly popular governance model.
 The divided trust entails the division of trustee duties and powers among one or more trustees and other persons.
 Like a directed trust, a divided trust is a multiparty governance structure.
-The design of a divided trust requires consideration of the division of the powers and duties among those parties, the points at which those parties' duties intersect and how the trust's administration should function at those points, and the manner and extent to which the parties are insulated from the other parties' acts and omissions.

 Divided trusts share the advantages of directed trusts, but generally are more efficient to administer, because each person involved in the trust's governance can act directly.
 In addition, a divided trust potentially better insulates a trustee from liability, because the trustee is not involved in another person's exercise of a distribution power, investment power, or other trustee power.

 Divided trusts generally share the disadvantages of directed trusts, except that divided trusts generally avoid the administrative inefficiencies inherent in directed trusts.
 Divided trusts can be more challenging to draft than directed trusts.
 In a directed trust, the trustee is vested with all of the trust powers, so the trustee unilaterally can exercise any power to the extent that another person does not have the power to direct the trustee with respect to that power.
 In a divided trust, there is a risk that the drafting attorney will fail to assign a trust power to a person.
 Another disadvantage is that with various advisers and trustees operating independently of each other, there is the potential for a lack of centralised organisation and record keeping, whereas with a directed trust, everything flows through the trustee, who typically has responsibility to, among other things, keep detailed records about the administration of the trust.

 Although leading US jurisdictions are the vanguard of this evolutionary development of trust law, many non-US jurisdictions have at least partially embraced the concept of divided trusts.
 For example, the Cayman Islands allows a settlor to grant certain powers to another person.12 Those powers may include powers to revoke the trust, vary or modify the terms of the trust, distribute trust property, and change the trust's situs.
 The Bahamas, Bermuda, Jersey and Guernsey have enacted similar laws.13